jackokramer/Kramer-Jack-resume/README.md

 MY CV

 # Jack Quentin Kramer
-I'm a certified fullstack developer, with experience as a Front End Developer for corporate giant clients.
+I'm a certified fullstack developer, with experience as a Front End Developer for a couple of the corporate giant.

-I enjoy building digital products that either solve problems or entertain people.
-Preferrably in Javascript or Python.
+I enjoy building applications that either solve problems or can be used as tools.
+I'm well versed in Python(Django) and JavaScript(React, Angular, Vue).

 I'm oragnized, transparent, meticulous and easy going.
 I also hold a bachelors degree in Environmental Science and Spanish.